Shakira

 Shakira Isabel Mebarak Ripoll is a Colombian singer-songwriter born in Barranquilla, Colombia on February 2, 1977.
 She is also an actress, record producer, fashion designer, perfumer, goodwill ambassador for UNICEF, and philanthropist.

-Three of her singles, "Chantaje," "La tortura," and "Suerte," are among the twenty most important in Billboard history.
+Three of her singles, "Chantaje," "La tortura," and "Suerte," are among the top twenty most important in Billboard history.
 In 2011, she became the youngest artist to receive the Person of the Year tribute.